duckdb/duckdb-web/docs/dev/building/build_instructions.md

 ## Raspberry Pi (32-bit)

-On 32-bit Raspberry Pi controllers, you need to add the [`-latomic` link flag](https://github.com/duckdb/duckdb/issues/13855#issuecomment-2341539339).
+On 32-bit Raspberry Pi boards, you need to add the [`-latomic` link flag](https://github.com/duckdb/duckdb/issues/13855#issuecomment-2341539339).
 As extensions are not distributed for this platform, it's recommended to also include them in the build.
 For example: